History of Prague: Medieval Prague

-In the 13th century, King Přemysl Otakar II was the most powerful king in the Holy Roman Empire during his reign, known as the "Iron and Golden King".
-He ruled in Bohemia, Moravia, Austria, Styria, Carniola, Carinthia, Egerland and Friuli.
-His domain stretched from the Sudetes to the Adriatic sea.
-Otakar II. hoped that the 6 other prince-electors would choose him as the king of Romans but at imperial election in 1273 the 6 other electors thought that Otakar II. was too risky so they chose a Rudolf I. Habsburg as the emperor.
-Rudolf Habsburg was a weak ruler which was the primary reason the electors chose him so they could keep their power and land they acquired from the Great Interregnum (1245-1312).
-Otakar II. himseld being a prince-electors was outraged and wasn't present at Rudolf's coronation.
-When Rudolf requested that Otakar II. be present at the imperial diet in Nuremberg Otakar refused.
-Rudolf placed an imperial ban on him which made him lose all his territory acquired during the interregnum.

-Otakar's plans weren't to abide to Rudolf and he slowly assembled and army but unfortunately lost and died against Rudolf I. in the battle of Marchfeld on 26 August 1278.
-His son Wenceslaus II. was still very young and would have to burden the great turmoil that has arisen in Bohemia.
+In the 13th century, King Přemysl Otakar II, known as the "Iron and Golden King", was the most powerful king in the Holy Roman Empire during his reign.
+He ruled in Bohemia, Moravia, Austria, Styria, Carniola, Carinthia, Egerland, and Friuli.
+His domain stretched from the Sudetes to the Adriatic Sea.
+Otakar II had hoped that the other six prince-electors would choose him as the King of Romans, but at the imperial election in 1273 the other electors thought that Otakar II was too risky and so they chose Rudolf I Habsburg as the emperor.
+Rudolf I was a weak ruler, which was the primary reason the electors chose him, as they would more easily keep the power and land that they acquired during the Great Interregnum (1250–73).
+Otakar II was outraged and so he refrained from attending Rudolf's coronation.
+When Rudolf requested that Otakar II be present at the imperial diet in Nuremberg, Otakar II refused.
+As a result Rudolf placed an imperial ban on him which caused him to lose all the territory he had acquired during the interregnum.
+Otakar II's plan was to challenge Rudolf and he assembled an army, but unfortunately he lost and died against Rudolf I in the Battle of Marchfeld on 26 August 1278.
+His son Wenceslaus II was still very young and would have to burden the great turmoil that has arisen in Bohemia.